Skyway666/Input-Combos/README.md

 - **Recovery**: After dealing damage, amount of time that has to pass in order for the attackant to do any action.

 There are much more properties to attacks, but those are the basic ones to understand how combos work.
-Basicaly, to create a combo, we need to attack the opponent while they are not able to move because of the hitstun state.
+Basically, to create a combo, we need to attack the opponent while they are not able to move because of the hitstun state.

 ## Ways of creating a combo